nrfconnect/sdk-nrf/include/memfault_ncs.rst

 .. memfault_config_files_start

+If you just want to do a quick test with a sample, disable the :option:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` option in the :file:`prj.conf` to avoid adding the user configuration files.
+Otherwise, follow the instructions below.

-Memfault SDK requires the following three files in the include path during the build process:
+Memfault SDK requires three files in the include path during the build process.
+Add a new folder into your project called :file:`config` and add the following three files:

 * ``memfault_platform_config.h`` - Sets Memfault SDK configurations that are not covered by Kconfig options
 * ``memfault_metrics_heartbeat_config.def`` - Defines application-specific metrics
 * ``memfault_trace_reason_user_config.def`` - Defines application-specific trace reasons

+You can use the files in the :ref:`memfault_sample` sample as a reference.
-These configuration files are added to the include path by adding the following in :file:`CMakeLists.txt`:
+To have these configuration files in the include path, add the following in the :file:`CMakeLists.txt` file:

 .. code-block:: console